acend/quarkus-techlab/content/rest.md

 ```

 The command starts the application in dev-mode which means you do have active
 live reloading on each API call.
-Try hitting the api and test the
+Try hitting the API and test the
 `GreetingResource.java`:

 ```bash